What is endometriosis: causes to recognise

 -

-anxiety and panic attacks ,
+anxiety and panic attacks,

 -

-changes in appetite (or emotional binges),
+appetite changes (or emotional eating),

 -